 Side note – both of these are also awesome on eggs, and the Salsa Verde is crazy good in the slow cooker with chicken if you want to try something like that.

 So for the pico de gallo, you’ll just chop everything up.
 For the Salsa Verde, I use a blender after everything is out of the oven (don’t worry it still doesn’t take long).
-And these are both perfect recipes for making a day ahead!
-Just let them mingle in the fridge until you need them!
+And these are both perfect recipes for making a day ahead.
+Just let them mingle in the fridge until you need them.
 Enjoy!
-I’ll see you tomorrow with or a new recipe.

 (Also, in case you haven't seen them before, these are tomatillos.)